NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/images/analysis/content_hints.md

 ---

-Anchore Engine includes the ability to read a user-supplied 'hints' file to allow users to override and/or augment the software artifacts that are discovered by Anchore during its image analysis process.
+Nextlinux Engine includes the ability to read a user-supplied 'hints' file to allow users to override and/or augment the software artifacts that are discovered by Nextlinux during its image analysis process.
 The hints file, if present, contains records that describe a software package characteristics explicitly, and are then added to the software bill of materials (SBOM).
-For example, if the owner of a CI/CD container build process knows that there are some software packages installed explicitly in a container image, but Anchore's regular analyzers are either not discovering the software or the analysis of the software package is incomplete, this mechanism can be used to include that information in the image's SBOM, exactly as if the package were discovered normally.
+For example, if the owner of a CI/CD container build process knows that there are some software packages installed explicitly in a container image, but Nextlinux's regular analyzers are either not discovering the software or the analysis of the software package is incomplete, this mechanism can be used to include that information in the image's SBOM, exactly as if the package were discovered normally.

 ### Configuration